01 January - 31 December

 Sun 8.30 - 17.00

-On 20 February 1931, Pope Pius XI elevated the church to Basilica, with Our Lady, Cause of Our Joy, as its patron saint.
-The miraculous statue (1479) was crowned in 1890 at the Pope's request.
-Since then, the seven-yearly Coronation Festival has been the largest procession in our country with more than 3,000 participants.
+On 20 February 1931, Pope Pius XI elevated the church to the rank of Basilica, dedicated to Our Lady, Cause of Our Joy.
+The miraculous statue (1479), crowned in 1890 at the Pope’s request, is honoured during the seven yearly Coronation Festival, the largest procession in the country with over 3,000 participants.

-The main altar bears an Antwerp retable with 160 figures recounting the life of Our Lady (c.
+The main altar holds an Antwerp retable with 160 figures illustrating the life of Our Lady (c.
 1500).
-The historic stained-glass windows around the altar date from 1548.
-Oak choir stalls, six confessionals and the pulpit date from the 17th-18th century.
-The imposing choir lectern in the shape of an eagle and the Easter candelabra, both by John Joses of Dinant, are in brass (1372).
-Among the numerous statues in polychromed wood, you can see, among others, Christ on the Cross, (Ottoons 10th century), a Pieta (cia.
-1380), a Christ on the Cold Stone (1530).
-The mural on the fourth northern column depicts St Peter (early 15th century), this one in the last southern side chapel St Egidius (c.
+Stained glass windows date from 1548.
+Oak choir stalls, confessionals and the pulpit are from the 17th–18th century.
+The brass eagle lectern and Easter candelabra by John Joses of Dinant (1372) are notable works.
+Among the many polychromed statues are a 10th century Christ on the Cross, a Pietà (c.
+1380) and a Christ on the Cold Stone (1530).
+Murals depict St Peter (early 15th century) and St Egidius (c.
 1525).
-The former brass choir screen is now under the rood screen.
-The monumental Le Picard organ (1750) and the choir organ (with 16th-17th century core) bear witness to the rich musical life of the Basilica.
+The Le Picard organ (1750) and the choir organ with a 16th–17th century core reflect the Basilica’s rich musical heritage.

 KIKIRPA : Photo-library online

-Tongeren is called "In Ecclesia Tungrensi prima cis Alpes B.M.V. consecrata Miraculis clara invocatur", the oldest place above the Alps dedicated to Mary.
-On 22 June 1479, the Archbrotherhood of Our Lady, founded at the beginning of the 14th century, commissioned the carving of a new image of Our Lady.
-The walnut statue, 1.60 metres in size, is the work of an unknown master.
-Various miracles are attributed to it.
-Every 7 years the statue "Causa Nostrae Laetitiae" (Cause of our Joy) is worn during the coronation celebrations around the city.
+Tongeren, known as “In Ecclesia Tungrensi prima cis Alpes B.M.V. consecrata,” is the oldest place above the Alps dedicated to Mary.
+In 1479, the Archbrotherhood of Our Lady commissioned a new walnut statue, 1.60 m tall, carved by an unknown master.
+Many miracles are linked to it.
+Every seven years, the statue “Causa Nostrae Laetitiae” is carried through the city during the coronation celebrations.